tang1024/git-tutorial/README.md

 `$ git commit -m "message"`<br />
 `$ git push -u remote-name master`

+To remove a commit you already pushed to your origin or to another remote repository you have to first delete it locally like in the previous step and then push your changes to the remote.<br />
+`$ git push origin +master`

 ## Gist
 Gist, another service operated by Github, a **pastebin-style** site that is for hosting **code snippets**.<br />
 Gist == traditional pastebin + **version control** for code snippets + **easy forking** + SSL encryption for private pastes.